 In the wake of what’s being called the worst Eastern Equine Encephalitis (EEE) outbreak in more than a decade, health officials are urging residents across Michigan to stay indoors during dusk – a time when mosquitoes that carry the deadly virus are most likely to feed.
 And as school districts around the state take extra precautions to protect the young, by changing, and even rescheduling, practice and game times, to help avoid exposure, parents and the elderly alike are being told to take the warning seriously, until the first hard frost.

-According to the Centers for Disease Control and Prevention, the Eastern Equine Encephalitis Virus, or EEEV as it’s commonly called, is a rare disease that is transmitted through the bite of an infected mosquito.
+According to the Centers for Disease Control and Prevention, the (opens in a new tab) Virus, or EEEV as it’s commonly called, is a rare disease that is transmitted through the bite of an infected mosquito.
 It cannot be spread directly from person to person.
 The virus is one of a group of mosquito-transmitted viruses that can cause inflammation of the brain – or encephalitis.

 In the United States, approximately five to 10 EEE cases are reported annually.
 But this year, in Michigan alone, the virus has infected seven people in the following eight counties: Kalamazoo, Cass, Van Buren, Berrien, Barry, St. Joseph, Genesee and Lapeer.